 Companies will be able to model the manufacturing process in a way to understand areas for improvement, and all the while ensuring high quality and efficiency.
 Information will be instantly shared between people, machines, and the supply chain.
 The digital factory will also leverage robotics and artificial intelligence to reduce the rate of human error and continue production even after the human work shift is over.

-The future of autonomous vehicles
+The future of self-driving car technology

 How fast will autonomous vehicles spread across our societies and economies?
 The diffusion of advanced technologies like autonomous vehicles relies not only on technological advancements but also on regulatory frameworks.